Sending Office: Honorable Daniel T. Kildee

 - Make the $600 Federal Benefit Retroactive to Disaster Declaration

 Short-Time Compensation or “work-sharing” programs allow employers to voluntarily make an agreement with the state unemployment office to prevent layoffs by reducing employee hours.
-Workers with reduced hours whose employers establish
+This bill would codify into law the current DOL guidance to provide

-This provision would provide a $300 per week federal supplement to individuals in work-sharing UI programs.
+a $600 per week federal supplement to individuals in work sharing UI programs.

-To sign on or for additional questions, please contact Jordan Dickinson (Jordan.Dickinson@mail.house.gov or 810-252-1029) in my office.
+To sign on or for additional questions, please contact Hannah Jenuwine (Hannah.Jenuwine@mail.house.gov) in my office.

 e-Dear Colleague version 2.0